Zoclhas/PixelGraph/README.md

 **`Importing Textures :`**
 1) Firstly, you need to get your required textures- Albedo, Normal & Roughness/Smoothness.
 You can draw them, or procedurally make them using softwares like Substance Desinger, or download from CC0 sites- <https://ambientcg.com/>, <https://www.sharetextures.com/>.
 2) Now with PG open with the project, navigate to your project folder, assets > minecraft > textures > block > make a folder for a block.
 We will be taking bricks as example.
-- 2.1) This is the bricks texture we will be using (https://ambientcg.com/view?id=Bricks077)
+- 2.1) This is the bricks texture we will be using- https://ambientcg.com/view?id=Bricks077.
+I will be downloading the 1k res version.
+After extracting, I